-Hiring locally facilitates retention and better performance of CHWs.
+Local hiring facilitates retention and better performance of CHWs.
 Both South African and Indian organizations noted the importance of hiring CHWs locally.
-CHWs who are from the area have a vested interest in making a difference there and are familiar with the environment, such as locales that are best for outreach.
-Local workers do not need to travel as far as mobile workers, and are therefore less tired on a day-to-day basis.
+CHWs have a vested interest in making a difference in their communities and they are familiar with the area so they know things such as communities and they are familiar with the area.
+Local workers do not need to travel as far as mobile workers, and are therefore more available on a day-to-day basis.
 Hiring locally helps ensure that the CHWs can effectively communicate in the local language and deliver care in culturally appropriate ways.
-The organizations found that hiring locally promotes greater retention and therefore sustainability-turnover was higher among CHWs hired from elsewhere, particularly among CHWs from urban areas working in rural and/ or underserved areas.
-Moreover, hiring lower-skilled workers and/ or the unemployed has the potential to reduce unemployment, especially in underserved areas.
-Respondent organizations built initial and ongoing training for CHWs into their model to ensure quality.
+The organizations found that hiring locally promotes greater retention and therefore sustainability-turnover was higher among CHWs hired from elsewhere, particularly among CHWs from urban areas working in rural and/or underserved areas.
+Moreover, hiring lower-skilled workers and/or the unemployed has the potential to reduce unemployment, especially in underserved areas.
+Respondent organizations incorporated training for CHWs into their model to ensure quality.

 Forming integrated clinical care teams with other health professionals improves outcomes of CHWs.
-Integrated care is a potential way to improve the patient experience and health outcomes by coordinating multiple services, providers, and settings in order to streamline the patients' experience, enhance quality of care and quality of life, and increase customer satisfaction (WHO 2016a, WHO 2016b).
+Integrated care is a potential way to improve the patient experience and health outcomes by coordinating multiple services, providers, and settings in order to streamline the patient experience, enhance quality of care and quality of life, and increase customer satisfaction (WHO 2016a, WHO 2016b).
 South Africa's PPO Serve's Integrated Clinical Consortia's (ICC) primary health care and HIV response uses CHWs to streamline services for patients and provide continuity of care to the home level.
-For patients who require intensive or specialized home-based or other services that are beyond the CHW skill level, higher-skilled personnel such as physicians and nurses conduct community health work in concert with the CHW, including care from mobile units and home visits.
-When faced with these scenarios, organizations designed teams that leveraged CHWs for tasks such as outreach and patient education, saving higher-level cadres for more complex health service delivery.
+For patients who require intensive or specialized home-based care or other services that are beyond the CHW skill level, higher-skilled personnel such as physicians and nurses conduct community health work in concert with the CHW, including care from mobile units and home visits.
+When faced with these scenarios, other organizations designed teams that leveraged CHWs for tasks such as outreach and patient education, saving higher-level cadres for more complex health service delivery.

-- Where home-based care is required, South Africa's PPO Serve's ICCs send the appropriate health care worker from the team or subcontract home-based care agencies to attend to the patient.
-In some cases, this may be the CHW; in others, it may be a nurse, specialized physician, or other personnel depending on the need. - India's LifeSpring Hospitals rely heavily on outreach workers to do community-based work, but send nurses to accompany CHWs when needed. - At South Africa's Unjani Clinics, the nurses, CHWs and clinical assistants do communitybased work.
+- Where home-based care is required, South Africa's PPO Serve's ICCs send the appropriate health care worker from the team or subcontract homebased care agencies to attend to the patient.
+In some cases, this may be the CHW; in others, it may be a nurse, specialized physician, or other personnel depending on the need. - India's LifeSpring Hospitals rely heavily on outreach workers to do community-based work, but send nurses to accompany CHWs when needed. - At South Africa's Unjani Clinics, the nurses, CHWs and clinical assistants do community-based work.
 CHWs do most of the home visits for patients whose conditions render them unable to attend the clinic, but nurses directly provide care when needed.